LelandSindt/hydrator/README.md

 # hydrator

+Note: This projects is no longer maintained.
+Consider using http://proxy.dockerflow.com/ or https://github.com/jwilder/nginx-proxy

 hydrator = nginx + dehyrated + Let's Encrypt.

 hydrator uses [dehydrated](https://github.com/lukas2511/dehydrated) (a Lets's Encrypt ACME client) and nginx to automate creation and renewal of SSL Certificates.